guffab/Sandbox/README.md

-## SyntaxParser
+## SyntaxScanner

 ### What is it? :star2:

-**SyntaxParser** is a .NET library for syntax-aware splitting and slicing based on arbitrary string input.
-The available API lets you freely define the syntax of your language and how it interacts with one another.
+**SyntaxScanner** is a high-performance .NET library for syntax-aware splitting and slicing based on arbitrary string input.
+The available API lets you freely define the syntax rules of your language and how it interacts with one another.

 ### How does it perform? :rocket: